foulersasuke/TournamentMayhem/README.md

 Tournament Mayhem
 ================
-[The spacing in this is weird so if some things sounds wrong scroll to the right :)]
+[The spacing in this is weird so if some things look wrong scroll to the right :)]

 Characters are the core of the game and until the blueprint of a Character is finished we can't start anything else.

 The 3 pillars of the game are: Characters, Networking(multiplayer-online-ability), and the Game Variant "BATTLE".

-              The goal for now is to get the programming part of these 3 things completed (funtionally) before we start the spring semester.
+              The goal for now is to get the programming part of these 3 things completed (functionally) before we start the spring semester.

               Most of the programming will need to be rewritten and optimized after initially completed.

               Also, before the spring semester a goal is to have a few levels and characters completed.
               Again, "completed" means programmed and functional.
-We need to be able to demo the game for 3d moddelers                and animators etc...
+We need to be able to demo the game for 3d modelers and animators etc...

 Programming Help:

               When creating levels right now objects must have the tag "surface" to stop player from walking through them.

               THE CODE IS SLOPPY I FUCKING KNOW.
-Don't stres toooo much about optimization until after first version.
-We will be able to optimize and clean up code much better after knowing exactly what we need and have plenty of experince with doing those things.
-The number for the wahmbulence is available for anyone who needs it.
+Don't stress toooo much about optimization until after first version.
+We will be able to optimize and clean up code much better after 		      knowing exactly what we need and have plenty of experience with doing those things.
+	      The number for the wahhhmbulence is available for anyone who needs it.